A stable version of Harbourne's Conjecture and the containment problem for space monomial curves: Space monomial curves

-and that up to permuting rows or columns, this matrix verifies the required conditions.
+and that up to permuting rows or columns, this matrix satisfies the required conditions.
 Indeed, note that up to switching the rows, two of the top row entries divide corresponding entries in the bottom row.
 By possibly switching the columns, these two entries can be made to be $a_1$ and $a_2$.
 Then either $a_1 | b_2$ or $a_2 | b_1$; if it is the second option, then switch the first two columns to get $a_1 | b_2$. \end{proof}

 The downside of this method is that we can only study each containment $I^{(a)} \subseteq I^b$ separately.
 On the other hand, if a containment such as $I^{(4)} \subseteq I^3$ holds, Theorem \ref{thm stable} can then be applied to yield containments for large $b$.
-In fact, there are classes of space monomial curves that verify $P^{(4)} \subseteq P^3$.
-By Theorem \ref{thm stable}, such ideals verify $P^{(2n-2)} \subseteq P^n$ for all $n \geqslant 6$.
+In fact, there are classes of space monomial curves that satisfy $P^{(4)} \subseteq P^3$.
+By Theorem \ref{thm stable}, such ideals satisfy $P^{(2n-2)} \subseteq P^n$ for all $n \geqslant 6$.

 \begin{theorem} Suppose that $\ch k \neq 2$.
 If $a_1 | b_2 | a_1^2$, $a_2|b_3$, and either $a_3 | b_1$ or $b_1 | a_3$, then $I^{(4)} \subseteq I^3$.
 In particular, if

 is such that

 then $P^{(4)} \subseteq P^3$. \end{theorem}